herrkaefer/nnet/README.md

-# Neural Networks with Back-Propagation Algorithm
+# Neural Networks with Back-Propagation

 ## Features